lski/lski-request/README.md

 ## AMD and CommonJS Support

-By default the module registers itself as a global module 'lski.request', however if AMD or CommonJS exports are detected it will register as an anonymous module.
+By default the module registers itself as a global module 'lski.request', however if AMD define or CommonJS exports are detected it will register as an anonymous module.

 ## Utils